GeoWizard: Other missions and adventures

 In August 2022, Davies and a small support crew including Russ Cook dribbled a football across the width of Britain along Hadrian's Wall Path in a continuous run.
 Starting on the west coast, they walked and jogged the 73 mi route in approximately 23 hours, stopping only for brief periods for food and water.
 Davies was the only member of the team to touch the football, making no hand contact with it at any point and becoming the first person to achieve this feat.
 The event was recorded and named "Dribbling Britain" and raised £70,000 for charities supporting efforts to end youth homelessness, improve men's mental health, and reduce youth violence.
 Later that year, Davies—along with friends Ben Cook and Adam Cook—ran across Wales from the border with England, near Anchor, to the coast at Aberystwyth, in under fourteen hours.
 Parts of the route were covered by more than 1 ft of snow, with temperatures reaching -9 °C.

 In December 2023, Davies and fellow straight-line mission YouTubers Adam and Archie Fieldhouse raced each other across the Isle of Man, in the channel's first "straight line race", which was won by the Fieldhouse team.

 How Not to Travel

 In his series How Not to Travel, Davies and Greg embark on long journeys with little planning and the intent of using as many methods of transport as possible, such as hitchhiking, cycling, kayaking, or scootering.
 This series currently has two seasons: How Not to Travel Europe (2019–2020), documenting a journey from Geneva, Switzerland to Bratislava, Slovakia; and How Not to Travel America (2022–2023), covering a trip down the East Coast of the United States from Boston to Miami.

+Tenner in My Pocket

+In his series Tenner in My Pocket, Davies sets out on adventures with £10 and few other supplies, without much direction or plan.
+The videos include rough sleeping, foraging for food and water, and reliance on the area's locals to keep the challenge going.
+Starting on foot, in the first series, he sets out from his home in Lichfield and travels north.
+In the second series, he begins in Plymouth and journeys down Cornwall's South West Coast Path.
+The third series is the first outside of England, with Davies walking east from Salzburg, Austria.